rajakrishna/NextJS-Habit-Tracker/README.md

+# Habit Tracker using NextJs, Apollo, GraphQL and MongoDB

+NextJS is a JavaScript Framework for React that allows you to Server-Side Render React

+## Pros of NextJS

+Server side rendering

 Next JS routing system is all based on pages directory

 Using NextJS Apollo with GraphQL

-No need to have import React from "react";
-Babel will automatically import react next/babel has preset-react which import react.
-You could even import typescript
+No need to `import React from "react"`.
+Babel will automatically import react. next/babel has preset-react which import react.

+It even imports typescript

 Prefetch is true by default.
-It prefectehs the links
+It prefetchs the links

-Dynamic routing is very useful by using [route_name]
+Dynamic routing is very useful by using [route_name] as the file name

-Server side rendering

-wrapping apollo in a higher order component

-Recommended: getStaticProps or getServerSideProps

-If you're using Next.js 9.3 or newer, we recommend that you use getStaticProps or getServerSideProps instead of getInitialProps.
+## Cons of NextJS

+`styled-jsx` is weird to use

 Cannot use nested styled components

 NextJS caches everything.
-SO you need to delete the .next folder if you make any chnages to the schema
+So you need to delete the .next folder if you make any changes to the schema